roy-pstr/simple-auth0-fastapi-react-app/Readme.md

 AUTH0_MANAGEMENT_API_CLIENT_SECRET=
 AUTH0_MANAGEMENT_API_AUDIENCE=
 ```
 Those values are from Auth0.
-You should have a tenant with domain, an API and an Application
+You should have a tenant for the domain, an API and an Application.</br>
+For passing all tests create a test user and add a 'read:test' permission to this test user.

 #### Frontend
 ```bash